-At this time of year in winter, there is the risk of snow and ice everywhere, particularly in those cool and chilly mornings.
+At this time of year in winter, there is the risk of snow and ice everywhere, particularly on those cool and chilly mornings.

 Of course, usually, people are concerned about how this affects the ground; after all, that’s where people and vehicles can easily slip over and be harmed.

-However, it’s important not to forget how this can also affect a roof area, as although it may be out of sight, it can never be quite out of mind.
+However, it’s important not to forget how this can also affect a roof area, as although it may be out of sight, it can never be entirely out of mind.

 Therefore, here are three quick tips to ensure you don’t get caught out with a blanket of snow on the roof.
 After all, it may look pretty, but problems can be lurking behind the scenes:

 If you have a good coat of snow on a roof, maybe a foot or higher, that is far heavier than you think.
 And more importantly, it’s the weight that the roof was not necessarily designed to have.